OliverMathias/kerasjr/README.md

 model.output_layer_activation_function = "tanh" <<<<<
 model.train("cce", 10, alpha=.001)
 ```
-**Note**, all these changes can be done to any layer interchangeably.
+**Note**, all these changes can be made to any layer interchangeably.

 ### Picking The Loss Function